Kaholo/kaholo-plugin-mssql/README.md

 ## Method: Create Role
-Create a new role in the default database connected from the connection string.
+Create a new role in the connected database.
+Also grant permmission specified to the role.
+Runs everything in one transaction so if one command fails, no effects will take place in the DB.

 ## Parameters
 1. Connection String (Vault) **Required if not in in settings** - The connection string to use to connect to the MSSQL server.
 Needs to follow the format 'Server=myServerAddress;Database=myDataBase;User Id=myUsername;Password=myPassword;'